gruntwork-io/terragrunt/README.md

 ## Developing terragrunt

-#### Running all tests
+#### Running tests

 **Note**: The tests in the `dynamodb` folder for Terragrunt run against a real AWS account and will add and remove real data from DynamoDB.
+DO NOT hit `CTRL+C` while the tests are running, as this will prevent them from cleaning up temporary tables and data in DynamoDB.
 We are not responsible for any charges you may incur.

 To run all the tests: